madskristensen/Shifter/README.md

 --------------------------------------

-Shifter shifts the text under the cursor depending on the text.
-For example, if the cursor is on a number, Shifter will increase or decrease the number.
+Shifter shifts the text under the caret depending on the text.
+For example, if the caret is on a number, Shifter will increase or decrease the number.
 This makes common tasks super quick and keyboard friendly.

 ![Shifter](art/shifter.gif)

+The value being shifted is either the text where the caret is placed, or the selected text range.

 ## Keyboard shortcuts